vishaljhala/DemystifyNetwork/README.md

 Demystify Network was built with an intent to protect end users for free and keep the bad actors away while promoting blockchain adoption.
 Demystify Network achieves it by generating real-time threat intel.

-This project was built with generous grants from Google Web3 Startups and Metamask(Consensys).

 # What does Demystify Network do?